RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 It is obvious that tsar's monitoring of processes, IO, and CPU relies on /proc file system.

 When the information provided by /proc file system is from host machines, these monitorings cannot monitor the information in the container.
 To satisfy business demand to appropriate container monitoring, it is even nessary to develop another set of monitoring tools specifically for a container.
-This issue will, in nature, stall or even obstruct the containerization of enterprise existing business.
-Therefore, container technology must be compatible with existing monitoring tools to avoid new tools development and preserve nice user interface that customs to Engineers' user habits.
+This issue will, in nature, stall or even obstruct the containerization of existing enterprise business.
+Therefore, container technology must be compatible with existing monitoring tools to avoid new tools development and accustoms to Engineers' user habits.

 PouchContainer is a tool that supports LXCFS and capable of getting rid of issues listed above.
-PouchContainer resolves listed issues by transparentizing the monitoring and operational tools that depend on /proc file system deployed in the container or on the host.
-Existing monitoring and operational tools will be able to transition into container to achieve in-container monitoring and operations without appropriating structure or re-developing tools.
+PouchContainer resolves listed issues by transparentizing the monitoring and maintenence tools that depend on /proc file system deployed in the container or on the host.
+Existing monitoring and maintenence tools will be able to transition into containers to achieve in-container monitoring and operations without appropriating structure or re-developing tools.

 Next, let's see an example of installing PouchContainer 0.3.0 in Ubuntu: